KaviniA2003/DB_backup/README.md

 python main.py
 ```

-On first run, a browser window will open for Google authentication.

 ## Notes

 - Backups are stored in the `backups/mysql` directory.
 - Only `.sql.gz` files are uploaded to Google Drive.
-- Old backups (older than 7 days) are deleted automatically.
-(Locally)
+- Old backups (older than 7 days) are deleted
-- Old backups (older than 30 days) are deleted from the google drive automatically.